Open dynamics of entanglement in mesoscopic bosonic systems: Open evolution and reduced state of the field approach

-The important feature of the set of equations (\ref{eq:ev_rho},\ref{eq:ev_alpha}) and (\ref{eq:ev_rho_4}-\ref{eq:ev_r}) is that in fact they represent a finite set of first order in time differential equations and if the time dependence of $\hat h,\ket{\xi}, \hat \gamma_{\updownarrow}$ is given by simple functions one can easily find analytic solution.
+The important feature of the set of equations (\ref{eq:ev_rho},\ref{eq:ev_alpha}) and (\ref{eq:ev_rho_4}-\ref{eq:ev_r}) is that in fact they represent a finite set of first order in time differential equations.
+Therefore, if the time dependence of $\hat h,\ket{\xi}, \hat \gamma_{\updownarrow}$ is given by simple functions, one can easily find analytic solutions.
 Additionally, one can solve this set order by order, as solutions of tensors of lower order are independent of solutions for tensors of higher order.
 Simply, one solves from the lowest order, i.e., $\ket{\alpha}$ and use the solution as non-homogeneous part for the rest of equations.

-The introduction of implicit linear coupling of different modes in system Hamiltonian $ \hat H=\sum_{k,k'} \omega_{k,k'} a_k^\dagger\hat a_{k'}$ is equivalent to taking a local approach in deriving the master equation where this coupling is considered to be a perturbation.
-Although it allows one to work explicitly with desired modes for consideration, it is not always valid and then a global approach should be considered (see \cite{Ricard} for a brief review).
+The introduction of implicit linear coupling of different modes in the system Hamiltonian $ \hat H=\sum_{k,k’} \omega_{k,k’} a_k^\dagger\hat a_{k’}$ is equivalent to taking a local approach in deriving the master equation where this coupling is considered to be a perturbation.
+Although it allows one to work explicitly with modes in desired basis, it is not always valid, and then a global approach should be considered (see \cite{Ricard} for a brief review).
 In the global approach, one first diagonalizes the system Hamiltonian and then considers the evolution of transformed modes.
 In the end, one transforms the obtained results by reverse unitary transformation of modes to the original basis.
-This can be easily done on reduced state, which will be described further in the text; therefore, one can easily apply also global approach.
+As described further in the text, this can be easily done on the reduced state.
+Therefore, one can easily apply also global approach.
 In fact, the unitary transformation that diagonalizes the reduced Hamiltonian $\hat h$ is the same as the unitary transformation of modes that diagonalizes the original Hamiltonian.
 This allows for consideration of the system solely from the reduced perspective.